ZebediahKillgrave/yabuf/app/papers/intro.md

 author : volent

+description : This is my first blog and I'll be writing about my projects (mostly python, javascript and and who knows what else).

 ----------

 This is my first blog and I plan to post as much as I can on it.